Price controls: Price floor

 A price floor is a government- or group-imposed price control or limit on how low a price can be charged for a product, good, commodity, or service.
 A price floor must be higher than the equilibrium price in order to be effective.
 The equilibrium price, commonly called the "market price", is the price where economic forces such as supply and demand are balanced and in the absence of external influences the (equilibrium) values of economic variables will not change, often described as the point at which quantity demanded and quantity supplied are equal (in a perfectly competitive market).
 Governments use price floors to keep certain prices from going too low.
 Two common price floors are minimum wage laws and supply management in Canadian agriculture.
 Other price floors include regulated US airfares prior to 1978 and minimum price per-drink laws for alcohol.
+Since the credibility revolution starting in the 1990s, minimum wages have often found strong support among economists.

 Advantages of a price floor are: